 US denies Iran struck a military vessel during new effort to reopen Strait of Hormuz

-DUBAI, United Arab Emirates (AP) — The U.S. military on Monday denied claims that Iran struck a U.S. Navy vessel as American forces now offer to guide commercial ships through the Strait of Hormuz, where hundreds have been stuck since the Iran war began.
-Tehran has blocked vessels that don’t receive its authorization.

-Iranian news agencies, including the semiofficial agency Fars and the Iranian Labour News Agency, claimed that Iran had struck a U.S. vessel near an Iranian port southeast of the strait, accusing it of “violating maritime security and navigation norms.”
-The reports said the vessel was forced to turn back.
+Iran has effectively controlled the strait since the U.S. and Israel launched the war in late February.
+Breaking Iran’s chokehold would ease global economic concerns and deny Tehran a major source of leverage in talks aimed at ending the war.
+But such efforts also risk reigniting full-scale fighting.

+The South Korean government said an explosion and fire had broken out aboard a South Korean-operated ship anchored in the strait off the UAE.
+No injuries were reported.
+It was not immediately known if the vessel was one of the burning ships reported by the British military’s United Kingdom Maritime Trade Operations center.

-The U.S.-led Joint Maritime Information Center advised ships to cross the strait in Oman’s waters, saying it had set up an “enhanced security area.”
-The U.S. military has said the new initiative might involve guided-missile destroyers, more than 100 aircraft and 15,000 service members but has not specified what kind of assistance or escorts it would provide.
+Iran's effective closure of the strait, which runs between Iran and Oman, has caused a spike in worldwide fuel prices and rattled the global economy.
+The U.S.-led Joint Maritime Information Center is now advising ships to cross the strait in Oman’s waters, saying it set up an “enhanced security area.”

-It was unclear whether any vessels were attempting to cross the strait, or whether shipping companies and their insurers would feel comfortable taking the risk, given that Iran has fired on ships in the waterway and vowed to keep doing so.
+Reports of new attacks raised doubts as to whether shipping companies, and their insurers, will feel comfortable taking the risk given that Iran has fired on ships in the waterway and vowed to keep doing so.
+Iran has said the new U.S. effort is a violation of the fragile ceasefire that has held for more than three weeks.

-Iran’s control of traffic through the crucial artery for the world’s oil and gas supplies has proved a major strategic advantage in its war with the U.S. and Israel, allowing Iran to inflict tremendous pain on the global economy despite being outgunned on the battlefield.

 Trump warns of ‘forceful’ response if Iran interferes

-The effort to revive traffic risks unraveling the fragile ceasefire that has held for more than three weeks.
+The U.S. military’s Central Command said the two American-flagged merchant ships were “safely headed on their journey” after transiting the Strait of Hormuz.
+It said Navy guided-missile destroyers in the Persian Gulf were helping to restore traffic.

+Its statement on X said that U.S. destroyers had also transited the strait.
+It did not say when the Navy ships arrived or when the merchant vessels departed.

-U.S. President Donald Trump in Sunday's announcement that the U.S. would “guide” ships out of the strait warned that Iranian efforts to block them "will, unfortunately, have to be dealt with forcefully.”
+Trump's announcement Sunday that the U.S. would “guide” ships out of the strait warned that Iranian efforts to block them “will, unfortunately, have to be dealt with forcefully.”

-He described what he called “Project Freedom” in humanitarian terms, designed to aid stranded seafarers, many on oil tankers or cargo ships, who have been stuck in the Persian Gulf since the war began.
-Crews have described to The Associated Press seeing intercepted drones and missiles explode over the waters as their vessels run low on drinking water, food and other supplies.
+He described “Project Freedom” in humanitarian terms, designed to aid stranded seafarers on hundreds of ships that have been stuck in the Persian Gulf since the war began.
+Crews have described to The Associated Press seeing drones and missiles explode over the waters earlier in the war as their vessels run low on drinking water, food and other supplies.

-Iran’s state-run IRNA news agency called Trump’s “Project Freedom” part of his “delirium."
+Iran’s state-run IRNA news agency called the effort part of Trump's “delirium.”

-Iran’s military command on Monday said ships passing must coordinate with them.
+Iran stands firm on its grip of the strait

 “We warn that any foreign military force — especially the aggressive U.S. military — that intends to approach or enter the Strait of Hormuz will be targeted,” Maj.
-Gen. Pilot Ali Abdollahi told state broadcaster IRIB.
+Gen. Ali Abdollahi told state broadcaster IRIB.

-Iran stands firm on its grip of the strait
+The extent of the attack on Fujairah was unclear, but it is the terminus of a pipeline the UAE has used to avoid shipping some of its oil through the strait.
+The emirate on the Gulf of Oman is home to extensive oil storage facilities and is the UAE’s main sea access outside the strait.

-The disruption of the waterway has squeezed countries in Europe and Asia that depend on Persian Gulf oil and gas, raising prices for gasoline, food and other items far beyond the region.
+The disruption of the waterway has squeezed countries in Europe and Asia that depend on Persian Gulf oil and gas, raising prices far beyond the region.

-Trump has promised to bring down gas prices as he faces midterm elections this year.

-Iran has called U.S. moves to dislodge its grip on the strait ceasefire violations.

-U.S. officials hope the blockade forces Iran back to the negotiation table.

-“We think that they’ve gotten less than $1.3 million in tolls, which is a pittance on their previous daily oil revenues,” U.S. Treasury Secretary Scott Bessent told Fox News on Sunday, adding that Iran’s oil storage is rapidly filling up and “they’re going to have to start shutting in wells, which we think could be in the next week.”

-Iran’s 14-point proposal made public over the weekend calls for the U.S. lifting sanctions on Iran, ending the U.S. naval blockade of Iranian ports, withdrawing forces from the region and ceasing all hostilities, including Israel’s operations in Lebanon, according to the semiofficial Nour News and Tasnim agencies, which have close ties to Iran’s security organizations.
+Iran’s latest proposal for ending the war calls for the U.S. lifting sanctions, ending the blockade, withdrawing forces from the region and ceasing all hostilities, including Israel’s operations in Lebanon, according to the semiofficial Nour News and Tasnim agencies, which have close ties to Iran’s security apparatus.

-Iranian officials said they received and were reviewing the U.S. response, though Foreign Ministry spokesperson Esmail Baghaei told reporters on Monday that changing demands, which he did not detail, made diplomacy difficult.
+Iranian officials said they were reviewing the U.S. response, though Foreign Ministry spokesperson Esmail Baghaei told reporters Monday that changing demands made diplomacy difficult.
+He did not give details.

-Iran has publicly claimed its proposal does not include issues related to its nuclear program and enriched uranium — long a driving force in tensions with the U.S.
+Iran has claimed its proposal does not include issues related to its nuclear program and enriched uranium — long a driving force in tensions with the U.S. and Israel.

-Iran’s proposal wants other issues resolved within 30 days and aims to end the war rather than extend the ceasefire, according to Iran’s state-linked media.
-Trump on Saturday said he was reviewing the proposal but expressed doubt it would lead to a deal.
+Iran wants other issues resolved within 30 days and aims to end the war rather than extend the ceasefire.
+Trump expressed doubt over the weekend that the proposal would lead to a deal.

+Metz reported from Ramallah, West Bank.
+Associated Press journalists Munir Ahmed in Islamabad, Pakistan; Tong-hyung Kim in Seoul, South Korea; and Russ Bynum in Savannah, Georgia, contributed.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.